 Your budget is going to be tight and one place you might look to save on is building space.
 Many experienced ODs have shared that they bought spaces too small and quickly outgrew their location.
 Moving can be disruptive to your practice's growth for many reasons, so it's best to prevent it.
 Consider looking at location options with 10-20% more space than you think you might need so you have some room to grow.

 Understand All Aspects of Your Practice

-Part of being CEO of your practice is having a really good grasp on all aspects of your practice, including things like the insurance process.
+Part of being CEO of your practice is having a really good grasp on all aspects of your practice, including specific things like the insurance process.
 This way, you'll be able to check in on your team and know if they are performing their duties efficiently.